• Start Here!

 Where should I go in Central Vietnam?

-Being the third biggest city of the country and one of the most developed, Da Nang has many resorts, beaches, and some of the best seafood restaurants (the lobsters are delicious and cost a fraction compared to Western countries).
+Being the third biggest city in the country and one of the most developed, Da Nang has many resorts, beaches, and some of the best seafood restaurants (the lobsters are delicious and cost a fraction compared to Western countries).

-Another reason to visit Da Nang is that it’s just a 20 minute drive away from Hoi An.
+Another reason to visit Da Nang is that it’s just a 20-minute drive away from Hoi An.
 Being a UNESCO World Heritage site and one of the most visited places in Vietnam, Hoi An Ancient Town is full of colonial buildings and old wooden Chinese shophouses.
 It’s a place you shouldn’t miss during your stay.

 If you’re up to trekking and backpacking, you can skip Hue and Da Nang and visit the central highlands.
 You’ll find astonishing sites like Phong Nha-Ke Bang National Park (another UNESCO World Heritage) and Hang Son Doong, the biggest cave in the world.